 [2.1] AFFIDAVIT OF SERVICE

-An affidavit of service is basically a proof of service.
+An affidavit of service is basically proof of service.
 It’s also called a Return of Service.
 It essentially acts as a stamp of successful service, so that the process server isn’t responsible for the defendant not showing up in court.
-Proof of service needs to specify the papers served, the person who was served and the date, time, address, or, in the event there is no address, place and manner of service, and set forth facts showing that the service was made by an authorized person and in an authorized manner
+Proof of service needs to specify the papers served, the person who was served and the date, time, address, or, in the event there is no address, place, and manner of service, and set forth facts showing that the service was made by an authorized person and in an authorized manner

 Due diligence is another reason why the affidavit of service is important.
 Even if the process server isn’t able to serve the person, the affidavit can be used to prove due diligence.
 With said affidavit, the server can prove the numerous attempts they made to contact the individual as well as providing information as to why the service was rendered impossible.
 The Affidavit of Due Diligence essentially provides that every single step a reasonable person could have undertaken while providing the service in the light of the upcoming legal proceedings was completed.
-A person can be found guilty of perjury if they submit a false, inaccurate or misleading statement in an affidavit of due diligence
+A person can be found guilty of perjury if they submit a false, inaccurate, or misleading statement in an affidavit of due diligence

 [3.1] FILING AN AFFIDAVIT OF SERVICE

-It is mandatory that the proof of delivery of the legal papers are given to the court.
+It is mandatory that the proof of delivery of the legal papers is given to the court.
 If the case has already begun, the original Affidavit of Service will be filed with the original legal papers.
 However, if the case pertains to a landlord-tenant relationship, the affidavit will be filed within three days of personal delivery to the defendant.

 Usually, there isn’t really a time limit for the filing of an affidavit of service, and the defendant’s time to answer starts ticking from the moment the papers are served.
 If the papers are served by substituted service, however, service is not finished until the filing of the affidavit of service in the court.

 Without a completed service, the defendant’s time to answer a summons or a complaint does not begin.
-In the Supreme, County and City Courts, the Affidavit of Service must be filed by 20 days or less from the date the papers were left or mailed whichever is later.
+In the Supreme, County, and City Courts, the Affidavit of Service must be filed by 20 days or less from the date the papers were left or mailed whichever is later.

 [4.1] TYPES OF SERVICE

 Personal service must be done through personal delivery, which is delivering papers within New York State to the person to be served.
-It may also be done through substituted service, which would require that the process is delivered to a person on suitable age and discretion, who is willing to accept the papers, at the actual place of business or abode and also that the papers will be mailed to the person served at the last-known residence or the residence.
-For this, however, the envelope is required to be marked ‘Personal and Confidential’ with very little indicator that the envelope contains papers about a legal action.
+It may also be done through substituted service, which would require that the process is delivered to a person of suitable age and discretion, who is willing to accept the papers, at the actual place of business or abode and also that the papers will be mailed to the person served at the last-known residence or the residence.
+For this, however, the envelope is required to be marked ‘Personal and Confidential with the very little indicator that the envelope contains papers about legal action.

-A third method of service is service via an agent.
-The initiating papers will be delivered within New York State to a designated agent, someone who is chosen by the person to accept process.
+The third method of service is service via an agent.
+The initiating papers will be delivered within New York State to a designated agent, someone who is chosen by the person to accept the process.
 This, however, does not apply to divorce actions.
 A legible record is to be maintained by the process server for all services done.